APPENDIX 2 PROCEDURAL RULES

 20.3 In any event, copies of any judgment, decision or award of any Applicable Tribunal in proceedings to which The League is not a party must be provided to The League within 24 hours of the making of the order.
 Where The League considers, acting reasonably, that the terms of the judgment, decision or award are of general importance to Member Clubs, The League may produce an anonymised version and/or summary of such judgment, decision or award for distribution to Member Clubs.

-20.4 All evidence given and any other elements of the case record (for example pleadings, documents, correspondence, statements and submissions) shall, subject to Rule 20.1, be confidential.
+20.4 All evidence given and any other elements of the case record (for example pleadings, documents, correspondence, statements and submissions) shall, subject to Rule Subject to Rule 20.2, any Applicable Tribunal shall be entitled to publish any judgment, decision or award., be confidential.

-20.5 Each Club, Official and Player shall be treated as having consented to any publication and/or disclosure of any judgment, decision or award pursuant to this Rule 20.
+20.5 Each Club, Official and Player shall be treated as having consented to any publication and/or disclosure of any judgment, decision or award pursuant to this Rule Publication and Confidentiality.